 - Everyone looks in the mirror.

-- Studying yourself in the mirror is someone we all do.
+- Studying yourself in the mirror is something we all do.

 - It’s easy to get in the descriptive details.

-- It’s static, relying on the reader to do the work. (even if that work is to sit there and be spoon fed info)
+- It’s static, relying on the reader to do the work. (even if that work is to sit there and be spoon fed information)